okoroandrew/okoroandrew.github.io/_pages/service.md

     <img src="/images/service/profile.jpeg" alt="SpectrumX Summer School">
   </div>
   <div class="service-text">
-    <strong>SpectrumX Summer School on Wireless – Site Facilitator</strong><br>
+    <strong><a href="https://www.spectrumx.org/event/spectrumx-summer-school/">SpectrumX Summer School</a> on Wireless – Site Facilitator</strong><br>
     <em>2023, 2024, 2025</em><br>
-    Facilitated at <a href="https://www.uprm.edu/">University of Puerto Rico at Mayagüez</a> (2024, 2025) and University at Albany (2023).
-Developed instructional materials including Python scripts for RF data collection and analysis.
-Led hands-on labs and mentored undergraduate students in spectrum sensing.
+    Facilitated the <a href="https://www.spectrumx.org/project/summer-school/">summer school</a> at <a href="https://www.uprm.edu/">University of Puerto Rico at Mayagüez</a> (2024, 2025) and University at Albany (2023), leading hands-on demonstrations on Wi-Fi, cellular, and spectrum sensing, and organizing the student Spectrum Hackathon.
   </div>
 </div>